tipi-build/docs/0350-cmake-re-cli-reference.md

 ```

 ### hermetic, `--remote`, `--host`
-Not specifying any of these options provides an hermetic build by default.
+Not specifying any of these options launches a containerized build by default.
 * `--remote`                Builds remotely in an isolated + hermetic environment.
 * `--host`                  Disable local containerized build.
 Builds locally on this host without isolation or hermeticity but with caching.
 * `-j, --jobs <cpus>`       How many CPU cores have to be dedicated to the build.